Ion-lithium collision dynamics studied with an in-ring MOTReMi

-The simultaneous excitation and ionization of helium in electron collisions has been the subject of many earlier experimental \cite{PhysRevLett.95.033201,PhysRevLett.96.223201} as well as theoretical investigations \cite{PhysRevA.81.042712,PhysRevLett.107.023203}.
-For ion impact, only total cross sections for this process have been obtained \cite{PhysRevA.65.010703}.
-In these earlier studies, ionization-excitation was mainly considered to be a sensitive probe for the correlation between the two electrons in the helium target.
-However, in the present case the situation is rather different.
-On the one hand, the excitation and ionization of lithium can hardly be assigned to the interaction between the two active electrons, because here the correlation is much weaker than for the two ground state electrons in helium.
+The simultaneous excitation and ionization in ion-lithium collisions \cite{PhysRevLett.83.1131} has been observed earlier using Auger-spectroscopy.
+This process has also been the subject of many earlier experimental \cite{PhysRevLett.95.033201,PhysRevLett.96.223201} as well as theoretical investigations \cite{PhysRevA.81.042712,PhysRevLett.107.023203} for electron collisions on a helium target.
+In all these studies, ionization-excitation was mainly considered to be a sensitive probe for the correlation between the two active electrons in the K-shell.
+In the present case the situation is rather different.
+On the one hand, in the present experiment the two active electrons are initially in different shells which means that their interaction is much weaker than for the two ground state electrons.
 On the other hand, due to the large perturbation in the present collision system, ionization plus excitation is much more likely to proceed through a higher-order process involving at least two independent interactions with the projectile.

 The important role of this independent higher-order channel leads to some interesting insight to be gained from the data.
 First, studying the electron ejection from the valence shell, the excitation process restricts the collision to small impact parameters, but should otherwise not affect the electron emission characteristics.
 In other words, the electron emission pattern of this process corresponds to an impact-parameter selective cross section for the 2s ionization.
 Second, concentrating on the excitation process, the ejection of the loosely-bound electron only serves as 'marker' for the target atom to be able to use the COLTRIMS technique that is not applicable for neutral particles.
 This way, differential data on target excitation becomes accessible, e.g.\ in the projectile scattering angle, which can be measured by other means only for much smaller collision energies and with lower resolution \cite{PhysRevLett.40.1646}.